Skip to content

 schema.parent

-Having access to the schema of an upstream model can be useful for various reasons:
+Accessing the schema of an upstream model can be useful for various reasons.
+For example:

 • Renaming columns so that downstream consumers are not tightly coupled to external or source tables